 - Ongoing School Improvement

-All NAEYC-Accredited programs, and all programs seeking NAEYC Accreditation, are required to meet the 10 NAEYC Early Childhood Program Standards as demonstrated through their performance of the NAEYC Accreditation Criteria.
+All NAEYC-accredited programs, and all programs seeking NAEYC accreditation, are required to meet the 10 NAEYC Early Learning Program Standards and Criteria.

 - National Association of Independent Schools (NAIS)